 Is It The Nature of Sales or the Salesperson?

-Let’s say you have a fight with your wife, you lose your focus and now you go on a sales call.
+For example: Let’s say you have a fight with your wife, you lose your focus and now you go on a sales call.
 What are the chances of you closes the deal?
-Probably not too good because your heads not in the game.
+Probably not too good because of your head not in the game.

 Unlike a teacher who will continue to get paid regardless of how they may feel.